swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

     ```sh title="Execute the following command(s) in a terminal"
     export GCP_REPOSITORY_LOCATION=<my repository location>
     ```

+    Lastly, when creating the repository, remember to specify the repository format as `docker`.

     ```sh title="Execute the following command(s) in a terminal"
     gcloud artifacts repositories create $GCP_REPOSITORY_NAME \